Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Abstract

 \section{Abstract}

-The explosive growth of fake news has eroded the credibility of medias and governments.
-Fake news detection has become an urgent task.
-News articles along with other related components like news creators and news subjects can be modeled as a heterogeneous information network (HIN for short).
-In this paper, we focus on studying the HIN-based fake news detection problem.
-We propose a novel fake news detection framework, namely \textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{N}etwork (\textbf{{\our}}) which employs a novel hierarchical attention mechanism to detect fake news by classifying news article nodes in the HIN.
-This method can effectively learn information from different types of related nodes through the node-level and schema-level attention.
-Experiments with real-world fake news data show that our model can outperform text-based models and other network-based models.
-Besides, the experiments also demonstrate the expandability and potential of {\our} for heterogeneous graphs representation learning in the future.
+The viral spread of fake news has caused great social harm, making fake news detection an urgent task.
+Current fake news detection methods rely heavily on text information by learning the extracted news content or writing style of internal knowledge.
+However, deliberate rumors can mask writing style, bypassing language models and invalidating simple text-based models.
+In fact, news articles and other related components (such as news creators and news topics) can be modeled as a heterogeneous information network (HIN for short).
+In this paper, we propose a novel fake news detection framework, namely \textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{N}etwork(\textbf {{\our}}), which uses a novel hierarchical attention mechanism to perform node representation learning in HIN, and then detects fake news by classifying news article nodes.
+Experiments on two real-world fake news datasets show that {\our} can outperform text-based models and other network-based models.
+In addition, the experiment proved the expandability and generalizability of {\ our} for graph representation learning and other node classification related applications in heterogeneous graphs.